Bernadette

 A man and woman facing each other in a coffee shop window - Relatives & Friends Programme Image

-Our Relatives & Friends Programme is a psychoeducational programme designed specifically for those supporting a loved one
+Our Relatives & Friends Programme is designed specifically for those supporting a loved one

-Our Relatives & Friends Support & Self Care Group takes place online every Wednesday at 7pm
+Our Relatives & Friends Support & Self Care Group takes place online Wednesday at 7pm

 Translate »